awsdocs/aws-net-developer-guide/doc_source/net-dg-config-creds.rst

       </appSettings>
     </configuration>

-The deprecated alternative way to specify a profile is shown below for completeness, but is not recommended.
+The deprecated alternative way to specify a profile is shown below for completeness, but we do not recommend it.

 .. code-block:: xml